astrolamb-gaming/VS-Code-MAST-Extension/README.md

 * In mission folders, checks for `__init__.mast` in the folder you're working in.
 If it doesn't exist, will promt with an option to auto-generate the file, with all .mast and .py files included automatically.
 * Autocompletion of filenames for `__init__.mast`
 * Checks or root artemis directory existence - most functionality requires the opened folder to be in the artemis mission directory
+* Go To Definition funcionality for functions and labels in scope

 ## Requirements